yh15kla9/github-lesser-known-programming-languages/README.md

 # T:
 - [Taichi](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.
 Taichi Lang is an open-source, imperative, parallel programming language for high-performance numerical computation.
 It is embedded in Python and uses just-in-time (JIT) compiler frameworks, for example LLVM, to offload the compute-intensive Python code to the native GPU or CPU instructions.
 - [Tamgu(탐구)](https://github.com/naver/tamgu) - A FIL Language that combines in one language an imperative paradigm, a functional paradigm and a logical paradigm.
 Mixes in one code _A Python-like formalism, a Haskell-like formalism and a Prolog-like formalism_.
-- [Typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 # U:
 - [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.
 - [Unicon](https://github.com/uniconproject/unicon) - Unicon is a very high level programming language.
 It runs on many operating systems including most Linux distributions, Windows, macOS, and BSD systems.
 It also supports most modern CPU architectures such as i386, amd64, armhf, arm64, and ppc64el.